meeseLoL/NxNPuzzleSolver/README.md

 eventually plan on updating the efficiency however this can help you solve puzzles.

-just change the puzzlestate at the bottom to your puzzle you need solved and run the program.
+just change the puzzle state at the bottom (in main) to your puzzle you need solved and run the program.